-Constituting as a members club or unincorporated association14 March 2017
+Constituting as a members club or unincorporated association30 August 2018

-To help you in becoming a members club, or unincorporated association, Swim England has created a Model Constitution.
+To help you become a members club, or unincorporated association, Swim England has created a Model Constitution.
 It is a template allowing you to develop your own document without having to write it from scratch.

 Becoming a members club key documents

 Creating a constitution takes a great deal of work and during the process a lot of questions get raised.
 Here are some of the most popular questions we get on the matter from people in the process of becoming a members club.

 To read the answers simply click or tap on the section of interest.

 Yes it is.
 You can learn more about this in Swim England’s Is a Club Constitution Necessary document here .

 The Chairperson is an elected member of the Committee with responsibility for overseeing the running of the club.
 The Chairperson leads on Governance of the club in line with Swim England and the Club Constitution.
 You can find more detail in the Swim England document The Role of the Chairperson here .